 SC peaches have made my home state the biggest peach producer on the Eastern part of our country, Georgia comes in second.
 But to me that only speaks to the goodness of these fruits, so full of vitamins and flavor.

-The SC peaches I found to generally be bigger, juicier, more flavorful, more enjoyable (Oops, I am prejudiced).
+The SC peaches I find to be generally bigger, juicier, more flavorful, more enjoyable (Oops, I am prejudiced).
 Some peach lovers described them as having a fruity, honey taste.
 The outside of the peach is also a beautiful pinkish color and the fruit itself has a marvelous aroma that lures your mind into a craving for more.

 So on with the peachy hospitality.